Make Your Logs Work for You

 Log Data to Standard Text: Output Channels

-To be able to aggregate logs from your containers, you need to make sure the applications running in those containers log data to STDOUT or STDERR, both standard channels for logging output messages or error messages.
+To be able to aggregate logs from your containers, you need to make sure the applications running in those containers log data to STDOUT or STDERR.
+Those are both standard channels for logging output messages or error messages.
 Docker is configured to automatically pick up data from both outputs.
 If you log data to a file inside your container, you risk losing all this data when the container crashes or restarts.
-Therefore, if you don’t want to lose important logging data, it’s important to log to STDOUT or STDERR.
+Therefore, if you don’t want to lose any important logging data, it’s important to log to STDOUT or STDERR.

 Log Data as JSON Format

-For this reason, many Node.js logging libraries such as Bunyan or Winston prefer to log data using the JSON format.
+For this reason, many Node.js logging libraries, such as Bunyan or Winston, prefer to log data using the JSON format.

 Final Words on Docker Logs